Marena Whittle: Professional career

 Whittle debuted in the South East Australian Basketball League (SEABL) for the Nunawading Spectres in 2016.
 She played a second season for the Spectres in 2017 and earned All-SEABL First Team honours.

 Whittle signed with Townsville Fire of the Women's National Basketball League (WNBL) for the 2017–18 season, but missed the entire season with a knee injury.

 Whittle returned to the Spectres for a third season in 2018.

 Whittle made her WNBL debut with the Bendigo Spirit in the 2018–19 season.
 She then played for the Knox Raiders of the NBL1 in the 2019 season.

 Whittle joined the Perth Lynx for the 2019–20 WNBL season.
 She was recognised as the club's Most Improved Player for the season.

 Whittle joined the Adelaide Lightning for the 2020 WNBL hub season in Queensland.
 She continued with the Lightning in 2021–22 and 2022–23.
 She also played for the Ringwood Hawks in the NBL1 South in 2021, 2022 and 2023.

 For the 2023–24 season, Whittle moved to Spain to play for CB Estudiantes of the Liga Femenina de Baloncesto.

 Whittle joined the Warwick Senators of the NBL1 West for the 2024 season.

 Whittle started the 2024–25 season with Tarr KSC Szekszard in Hungary, but left in December 2024 to re-join CB Estudiantes.

 Whittle joined the Rockingham Flames for the 2025 NBL1 West season.
+She later played for the Mainland Pouakai in the 2025 season of the Tauihi Basketball Aotearoa, where she was named to the All-Star Five.

+In December 2025, Whittle joined Shanxi Flame of the Women's Chinese Basketball Association.

+In May 2026, Whittle joined the Dandenong Rangers for rest of the 2026 NBL1 South season.

 National team career

 With the Australian 3x3 team, Whittle won silver at the 2022 FIBA 3x3 Asia Cup and bronze at the 2023 FIBA 3x3 World Cup.
 She helped Australia win gold at the 2024 FIBA 3x3 Asia Cup.
 She was subsequently named in Australia's first 3x3 Olympic team for the 2024 Paris Olympics.
 She helped Australia win back-to-back gold medals at the 2025 FIBA 3x3 Asia Cup.
 In June 2025, she was named in the Australia 3x3 team for the 2025 FIBA 3x3 World Cup in Mongolia.

+In March 2026, Whittle was named in the Australia 3x3 team for the 2026 FIBA 3x3 Champions Cup.
+In June 2026, she played for the Gangurrus at the FIBA 3x3 World Cup, where she won a silver medal.
+Later that month, she was selected for the Australian 3x3 team for the 2026 Commonwealth Games in Glasgow.
+The team went on to win the gold medal.

 Personal life

-Whittle's fiancé, Anneli Maley, is also a professional basketball player.
+As of 2024, Whittle was engaged to fellow professional basketball player, Anneli Maley.

-Whittle currently studies a Juris Doctor at Deakin University.
+As of 2024, Whittle was studying a Juris Doctor at Deakin University.